 Noa Zarur, born in Israel and raised in Los Angeles, is a freshman at Princeton University.
 She is committed to continue learning and understanding Israel’s social, political, and economic status in order to advocate properly for Israel on campus.
 In high school, she served as the president of the YULA Israel advocacy club (YIAC) and was part of the YIAC board that received the AIPAC National Early Engagement Exemplars Award.

 Miriam Waghalter is a freshman at the Rutgers University Honors College from Los Angeles.
 She plans to major in political science and Middle Eastern studies.
 She studies Arabic and participates in coexistence programs such as the MAJIC (Muslims and Jews Inspiring Change) Leadership Council.
 She hopes to continue using the skills that she has learned through these experiences to be an advocate for Israel.
+Miriam is the president of CAMERA-supported group Scarlet Knights for Israel.
 She is excited to be a part of the CAMERA Fellowship.